I just participated in our annual chili cook off, and it reminded me that Fall is upon us. Fall? Seriously? When did this happen?

 Slow Cooker Roasted Red Bell Pepper Chili

 This red chili is made with roasted red peppers instead of tomatoes, giving it a slightly different and wonderful flavor!
-In addition to being tomato-free ("nomato"), it's also gluten-free, has a lot of veggies hidden in it and can easily be made Paleo and Whole30 compliant.
+In addition to being tomato-free ("nomato"), it's also gluten-free, has a lot of veggies hidden in it and can easily be made Paleo by skipping the beans.
 It's so good it'll be the only red chili you make!

 - 2 1/2 lb ground beef

 - 2 15-oz cans pinto beans, drained and rinsed (or 1 29-oz can) **omit for Paleo/Whole30/low-carb option**

 - 2 bell peppers, chopped (or 1 10-oz bag of frozen bell peppers, pulsed in a blender to break them into small pieces)

 - 1 jar roasted red bell peppers, drained

 - 1 1/2 cups chicken stock or bone broth

 - 3 cups shredded zucchini (about 2 zucchini or 1 1/2 lbs)

 - 1 Tbsp paprika

 - 1 Tbsp cumin